Textbook Buying Tips

 If the texts you need are not available, ask if the library is part of a lending consortium.
 Inter-library loan programs widen the range of materials available through multi-library lending.
 (For example, see the Tampa Bay Library Consortium, OhioLINK, and Texshare.)

 Another option is book trading or swapping.
 Check sites like Swapbooks and CollegeSwapShop to trade books you have used for those you need.
 There are many more.

 Are you ready to comparison shop?
+Many times you can purchase lightly used text books in good condition for over 50 to 75 percent less than what you would pay at the campus store.
 Textbooks can now be purchased new, used, as a rental or in digital (ebook) format, offering you savings according to preference.
 To combat rising costs and significant savings, the Association of American Publishers suggests students use CourseSmart to rent their textbooks each semester.

 Again, start looking for textbooks early for the best selection and availabiility.
 Colleges are required to publish course textbooks with their ISBN numbers and retail prices on online class schedules.
 This enables students to price shop before they come on campus or to the campus book store.

 Whichever avenue you choose, we have compiled a directory of the best college textbook search engines, to help you buy, sell, or rent your books.
 Happy hunting!